Confidence Intervals for Descriptive Statistics

 resamples_5000means |>

-summarize(lower = quantile(mean_severity_scale, probs = .025),
+summarize(lower = quantile(mean_severity_scale, probs = 0.025),

-upper = quantile(mean_severity_scale, probs = .975))
+upper = quantile(mean_severity_scale, probs = 0.975))

-To interpret this CI — we can say: “95% of the 95% CIs that we could construct across an infinite number of random samples will include the true population mean.”
-You can roughly think of this as giving us a range of values that are plausible for the true mean depression severity score in the population, based on the sample data.
+You can roughly think of this as giving us a range of values that are plausible for the true mean depression severity score in the population (i.e., 6.02, 6.19), based on the sample data.

 This flexibility in bootstrap resampling to apply to any statistic of interest arises because the method does not rely on specific distributional assumptions about the data.
 Instead, it generates numerous resamples by randomly sampling with replacement from the original data frame, allowing for the estimation of the sampling distribution of almost any statistic directly from the data.
 As a result, it can provide more accurate and robust CIs, especially in situations where the underlying distribution of the data is unknown or complicated.
 Furthermore, the bootstrap approach is relatively straightforward to implement with modern computing resources, making it accessible for a wide range of applications.
-This method empowers researchers to confidently estimate the variability and reliability of their estimates, enhancing the precision and interpretability of statistical analyses.

 Introduction to Theory-Based Quantification of Uncertainty

 Now, let’s explore a different approach directly rooted in frequentist statistics.
-Unlike bootstrapping, which generates many resamples to simulate variability, the frequentist methods we will study here use theoretical formulas to calculate uncertainty based on the single (original) sample.
+Unlike bootstrapping, which generates many resamples to simulate variability, the frequentist methods we will study here use theoretical formulas to calculate uncertainty based on the original sample.
 This approach relies on established theories about how data behaves over many repetitions of the same experiment.

 In frequentist statistics, probability is defined as the long-run frequency of events.
 This means we look at what happens over many trials or samples to understand likely outcomes.
 A key principle in frequentist statistics is the Central Limit Theorem (CLT).
 This theorem explains that if we take a large enough sample (commonly, more than 30 data points are adequate), the estimates we calculate from these samples will form a normal distribution (shaped like a bell curve), regardless of the original distribution of data in the population.
 This predictable pattern allows us to use specific formulas to calculate standard errors and CIs.